lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

 .. container:: justify

-    In some cases, more than two consecutive *run* can be the solution:
+    In some cases, more than two consecutive *runs* can be an appropriate solution:

 ..  code-block:: lammps